 Public Wi-Fi networks at coffee shops, fast food chains and airports can be lifesavers when you're in a pinch.
 You can check social media sites and email, browse the internet, shop and communicate online without putting a dent in your cellular data plan.

 Unfortunately, if an opportunistic hacker is on the same network, it gives them a good chance of snooping on what you're doing or even taking over your accounts.

-If you're on public Wi-Fi, consider using a Virtual Private Network (VPN) to secure and encrypt your connection.
+If you're on public Wi-Fi, consider using a Virtual Private Network (VPN) like the one from F-Secure to secure and encrypt your connection.

 Even if it's the supposedly “secured” Wi-Fi network offered by your hotel, you should still consider using a VPN service on all your gadgets.